excaliburjs/Excalibur/docs/source/installation.rst

 Excalibur is built using the `AMD <https://github.com/amdjs/amdjs-api/blob/master/AMD.md>`_ module system.
-The standalone files ``excalibur.js`` or ``excalibur.min.js`` use the `UMD <https://github.com/umdjs/umd>`_ module syntax at runtime to support CommonJS (Node-like), AMD, and a global browser fallback.  has a self-bootstrapping AMD loader and Excalibur is loaded into the ``ex`` global namespace.
+The standalone files ``excalibur.js`` or ``excalibur.min.js`` use the `UMD <https://github.com/umdjs/umd>`_ module syntax at runtime to support CommonJS (Node-like), AMD, and a global browser fallback.
+It is auto-loaded into the ``ex`` global namespace.
 These are the recommended files to use for production deployments.

 You can optionally use ``excalibur.amd.js`` and ``excalibur.amd.d.ts`` to load Excalibur using an AMD-compatible loader (such as `jspm <http://jspm.io/>`_).
+Note that this method is harder to reference via TypeScript.

-To get started, first install Excalibur through npm:
+To get started, first install Excalibur through npm (TypeScript typings are best supported in npm):

 .. code-block:: bash